eugenefvdm/rust/README.md

 ### Main Demo

+This is a sequential demo that will run through all the below bullet items one by one.
+There is a pause in between to see output.

 - Prints Hello, world!
 - Prints a pretty table using [`prettytable`](https://github.com/phsym/prettytable-rs)
 - Reads a [`MySQL`](https://en.wikipedia.org/wiki/MySQL) table called `users`